Doctor Zhivago (film): Theatrical

 Released theatrically on 22 December 1965, the film went on to gross $111.7 million in the United States and Canada across all of its releases, becoming the second highest-grossing film of 1965.
-It is the eighth highest-grossing film of all time adjusted for inflation.
+It is the eighth highest-grossing film in history, adjusted for inflation.
 The film sold an estimated 124.1 million tickets in the United States and Canada, equivalent to $1.1 billion adjusted for inflation as of 2018.

 In addition, it is the ninth highest-grossing film worldwide after adjusting for inflation.
 The film sold an estimated 248.2 million tickets worldwide, equivalent to $2.1 billion adjusted for inflation as of 2014.
-It is the most popular film of all-time in Italy with 22.9 million admissions.
-It was the highest-grossing film in Germany with theatrical rentals of 39 million Deutschmarks from 12.75 million admissions and also the most popular film of all-time in Switzerland with over 1 million admissions.
-In the United Kingdom, it was the most popular film of the year with 11.2 million admissions and was the third-highest-grossing film of all-time in Australia with theatrical rentals of A$2.5 million.
+It is the most popular film of all time in Italy with 22.9 million admissions.
+It was the highest-grossing film in Germany with theatrical rentals of 39 million Deutschmarks from 12.75 million admissions and also the most popular film of all time in Switzerland with over 1 million admissions.
+In the United Kingdom, it was the most popular film of the year with 11.2 million admissions and was the third-highest-grossing film of all time in Australia with theatrical rentals of A$2.5 million.
 The film's 2015 limited re-release in the United Kingdom grossed $138,493.

 In May 1966, the film was entered into competition at the 1966 Cannes Film Festival.